 However, once we decide we’re staying… one puppy dog coming our way!
 Or if we head back to the U.S. to live and get settled… hello, Benji!

 Moving to Panama with pets is not the end of the world.
-According to Jackie from Panama Relocation Tours, you need to:
+The gist of the process is that you need to:

 - Pick a pet-friendly airline for your pet and book their flight at least 2-3 months in advance.